 The movie is quirky, disturbing, fascinating and very well done.

 How do cults and religions get started?
 Mormonism, Buddhism, Christian Science, Islam, Christianity, Scientology ... they all got their start with a charismatic leader, and sometimes with very little else.
-If that is all the movie intends to communicate, then I think that it is enough.
+If that is all the movie was intending to explore, then I think that it is enough.
 I thought the movie was great on a first viewing, and even better when I watched it again.